-- Echinococcosis: Splenic cysts caused by echinococcus granulosus (dog tapeworm).
+- Echinococcosis: Splenic cysts caused by Echinococcus granulosus (dog tapeworm).

 Asplenia: Life without a Spleen

-Asplenia describes the abscence of a spleen.
+Asplenia describes the absence of a spleen.
 The most common anatomical reason for this is surgical removal; only rarely is asplenia congenital.
 If this is the case, it is often associated with a malformation of the big thoracic vessels.
 In functional asplenia, the spleen is existent but not functioning.
 Causes can include autoimmune diseases like systemic lupus erythematosus or sickle-cell anemia.

 A prophylactic vaccination against the mentioned bacteria is therefore advisable for asplenic patients and should be repeated every five years.
 In addition, an annual vaccination against influenza is important for prophylaxis.
 If fever or chills should suddenly set in, an early use of antibiotics is indicated.
 It is crucial that asplenic patients receive an emergency card from their doctor so that first responders or other doctors may be informed about the immune disorder.

 The most common reason for a rupture of the spleen is a blunt abdominal trauma; for individuals with splenomegaly, a minimal trauma is already enough to cause a rupture of the capsule.
 A distinction is made between an early or delayed rupture.
 In an early rupture, the splenic capsule and parenchyma are both ruptured at the same time, which leads to an immediate bleeding into the abdominal cavity.

 In a delayed rupture, the parenchyma is injured first, but it may take hours or even weeks until the capsule ruptures, causing bleeding into the abdominal cavity.